The External Action action

 - URL would be set to: ‘https://webservice.bigchange.com/v01/services.ashx?action=ContactList&term=[VariableHoldingSearchTerm]’

-- Request method would be set to GET
+- Request method should be set to GET

 Headers tab